8 Vitamins For Strong Hair: How To Deal With Hair Breakage

 If your hair feels extremely dry and liable to break when you're styling or brushing it, it might be a sign your hair is brittle and needs some TLC.

-If you're experiencing hair breakage, there are many things you can do to heal and reverse the damage.
+If you're experiencing hair breakage, especially with fine hair, there are many things you can do to heal and reverse the damage.
 Taking care of your hair means taking or eating your vitamins and minerals.
 Your hair relies on a good source of vitamins and minerals from either your diet or daily supplementation.

 Our hair can only take so much.
 If your hair has begun to break and you use heat style tools and or frequently use hair dye, you may need to take a break to avoid further damage.